microsoft/azure-pipelines-yaml/design/container-steps.md

 - Need to support mapping in the Docker daemon so that `docker` CLI will work as expected.
 - Need to support the job running as a container when a container step is used.

-## Future
+## Post-S143 (but soon!)
 - Arbitrary volume mappings
-- De-privilege the container so it can't call out to the host Docker daemon
+- Boolean to de-privilege the container so it can't call out to the host Docker daemon
+- Build and run from a Dockerfile in the repo

 ## Challenges
 - This will be tricky to support on-premises.